 The Refugee Crisis

 This year the United Nations reported that 65.6 million people worldwide were forcibly displaced from their homes.
-Yet, U.S. policies, like the Executive Order that stops the U.S. refugee resettlement program, are closing the door on refugees.

 The Central American Crisis